 If you are a staff employee leaving employment with Loyola University Chicago, please follow these steps to ensure both a smooth transition for your department and the continuation of any benefits you may be entitled to and want.
-Questions concerning exit procedures can be addressed to your Human Resources Business Partner or the Human Resources Office (312) 915-6175 or firstname.lastname@example.org.
+Questions concerning exit procedures can be addressed to your Human Resources Business Partner or the Human Resources Office at 312.915.6175 or firstname.lastname@example.org.

-An employee who desires to voluntarily resign from the University should submit a written notice to his or her supervisor generally at least two weeks in advance of the intended resignation date.
-In addition, if you plan to formally retire from the University, please contact your benefits specialist at (312) 915-6175 or email@example.com to set up an appointment to review your retirement benefits and situation.
+A staff employee who desires to voluntarily resign from the University should submit a written notice to their supervisor generally at least two weeks in advance of the intended resignation date.
+In addition, if you plan to formally retire from the University, please notify the Benefits Department of your retirement via email@example.com.

 Arrangements should be made with the appropriate departments to return all University property such as keys, ProCard, badge, laptops, iPads, books, etc. All University property must be turned in by your last day of employment.

 Your final paycheck will be issued on the next regularly scheduled pay date following your termination date.
 It will be distributed as usual, i.e., direct deposit.